LoganWillaumez/Circles-self/README.md

 This application was initially developed with 4 other people as part of my academic program at O'clock.
 After completing this project, I wanted to improve and redo it from scratch to further develop my skills as a front-end and back-end developer.

-I would like to warmly thank the members of the initial team for their valuable contribution to this project.
-You can find the old version of the application here: [Link to old project].
+I would like to warmly thank the members of the initial team for their valuable contribution to the previous project.
+You can find the old version of the application here: [https://github.com/LoganWillaumez/Circles].

 This Github repository presents this refactored version of the application, which includes additional features and a different approach of the project.